-In 2024, the SAT will be fully digital.
-You’ll find that the structure and content of the test look different than the paper-based version that we know today.
-No longer will the test be the same for all students on a given national test date.
-Beginning in 2024, the test will be unique for each student, regardless of when or where the test is taken.
+The College Board transitioned to the fully digital SAT format in 2024, making it the standard for students worldwide.
+You’ll find that the structure and content of the new test is different than the paper-based version that most people are familiar with.
+No longer will the test be the same for all students on a given national test date; instead, the test will be unique for each student, regardless of when or where the test is taken.

 Greater Flexibility For College Board

-Administering a digital test provides much more flexibility as we move into a new age of digital-first learning.
-While there won’t be a total free-for-all (no, you won’t be able to take the SAT while lounging in your bed), there will be greater flexibility of when and where students can take the SAT.
+Administering a digital test provides much more flexibility as society moves into a new age of digital learning.
+While there won’t be a total free-for-all (no, you won’t be able to take the SAT while lounging in your bed), there will be greater flexibility regarding when and where students can take the SAT.
+This benefits the College Board, as they work to prevent any further test cancellations and provide equal access for students.

 Increased Security

 The security of paper-based exams has been questioned in recent years.
-An all-digital version eliminates particular security concerns associated with paper exams changing hands and being shipped across the U.S. to scoring centers.
+The all-digital version eliminates particular security concerns associated with paper exams changing hands and needing to be shipped across the U.S. to scoring centers.

 Prevent Testing Fatigue